IndySockets/Indy/Indy10/Test/ReadMe.txt

 3) additional debug code should not be left in for 'release'.
    (by default) data should not be written to the test pc, eg log files.

+4) don't raise exceptions in except-blocks, causes memory leak in delphi

 ---------------------------------
 ToDo: